top of page

 • Day Shift: Day shifts typically start early, often from around 5 a.m. onwards, and usually last for 12 consecutive hours.
 These shifts cover the traditional working hours when most support services and supervisors are available on-site.
 Day shifts tend to be busier with activities like planning, coordination, maintenance, and heavy equipment operation.

-• Night Shift: Night shifts generally follow the day shift and also last about 12 hours.
+• Night Shift: Night shifts follow the day shift and also last about 12 hours.
 Depending on your role and the company, night shifts may operate similarly to day shifts or focus on specific tasks that support continuous operations, such as equipment monitoring, maintenance, or production processes that can only be done outside of daytime hours.
 Night shift workers often receive additional pay allowances for working outside standard hours.

 Residential Roles in Mining